 Not-for-profit corporations ("NFPs") are required to hold various member and director meetings during the course of a year.
 This article will review different issues that NFPs must consider in preparation for these meetings.

-Ontario NFPs are governed by the Ontario Corporations Act (the "OCA"), which contains numerous provisions regulating the holding of members' and directors' meetings.
+Federal NFPs are governed by the Canada Not-for-profit Corporations Act (the "CNCA") and the Regulations to the CNCA (the "Regulations"), both of which contain numerous provisions regulating the holding of members' and directors' meetings.
 In addition, the by-laws of an NFP typically address meeting requirements.
-The letters patent of an NFP may do so as well, although less commonly.
+The articles of an NFP (that is, its articles of incorporation, continuance, etc.) may do so as well, although less commonly.

 Are there different types of members' meetings?

-There are two types of members' meetings under the OCA, annual and general.
-An annual meeting is often called an "annual general meeting" or an "AGM" and a general meeting is frequently called a "special meeting".
+There are two types of members' meetings under the CNCA, annual and special.
+An annual meeting is often called an "annual general meeting" or an "AGM".

 What business must be conducted at an annual meeting of members?